-This is a great place to start if a black or purple tomato sounds scary to you.
+This is a great place to start if you’ve never tried a black or purple tomato.

-This classic heirloom tomato is a great variety for the beginner.
+Cherokee Purple is a classic heirloom tomato is a great easy to grow variety for the beginner.
 It grows happily here in the south and produces very well.

 The large tomatoes are full flavored and delicious.
 It is a great variety to start with if you are just venturing out from the classic red store variety because the flavor will really knock you out.